THE ENERGY CHARTER TREATY, CLIMATE CHANGE AND CLEAN ENERGY TRANSITION

 The project was nominated for the Financial Times Innovative Lawyers Award in 2017, and participated in the 2018 Paris Peace Forum and the 2018 NY Climate Action Week.

-GREEN TECH DISPUTES
+STUDY ON GREEN TECH DISPUTES

 In 2019, Climate Change Counsel founder Andrina Kjellgren conducted a study of green technology disputes for the Arbitration Institute of the Stockholm Chamber of Commerce.